endoflife-date/endoflife.date/products/flux.md

 ---

-> [Flux](https://fluxcd.io) is an open and extensible continuous delivery solution for Kubernetes.
-Powered by GitOps Toolkit.

-For the CLI and its controllers the project support the last three minor releases.
-Critical bug fixes, such as security fixes, may be back-ported to those three minor versions as patch releases, depending on severity and feasibility.
+> [Flux](https://fluxcd.io) Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy.
+> Flux is built from the ground up to use Kubernetes' API extension system, and to integrate with Prometheus and other core components of the Kubernetes ecosystem.
+Flux supports multi-tenancy and support for syncing an arbitrary number of Git repositories.

+The project supports the last three minor releases of the CLI and its controllers with critical bug and security fixes.

 ## [Release Cadence](https://fluxcd.io/flux/releases/#release-cadence)